 In case of accidents one can call the emergency number 144.
 An ambulance will pick you up and the staff will determine to which hospital they can take you.

-In Austria, we make a difference between UKH (Unfallkrankenhaus) where you have to go to if you have an accident (for example falling down a stair etc.) and are hurt because of that (broken arm,...).
-If you feel very ill, you have to go to the LKH/AKH (Landeskrankenhaus/Allgemeines Krankenhaus) where the doctors will take care of you responsible person of the Local Committee know.
-He/She will help to find you a doctor etc.
+In Austria, we make a difference between UKH (Unfallkrankenhaus) where you have to go to if you have an accident (for example falling down a stair etc.) and are hurt because of that (broken arm,..).
+If you feel very ill, you have to go to the LKH/AKH (Landeskrankenhaus/Allgemeines Krankenhaus) where the doctors will take care of you

-If you feel sick or have an accident, please also let the
+If you feel sick or have an accident, please also let the responsible person of the Local Committee know.
+They will help to find you a doctor etc.